rhit-snownp/MonocularDepthPerception/README.txt

 MATLAB Support Package for USB Webcams

-`testOutput.m` is a MATLAB script that benchmarks an existing neural network with sigma values.
+`testOutput.m` is a MATLAB script that benchmarks an existing neural network with delta values.
 It contains detailed instructions on how to run the code.

 `cameraDemo.m` is a MATLAB script that takes an existing neural network model